 Ethics, Nominating and Corporate Governance Committee.
 The Ethics Committee is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by our Board of Directors), reviewing and evaluating incumbent directors, recommending to our Board of Directors for selection candidates for election to our Board of Directors, including any nominations submitted by our stockholders as discussed below, making recommendations to our Board of Directors regarding the membership of the committees of our Board of Directors, assessing the performance of our Board of Directors, and developing our corporate governance principles.
 Our Ethics Committee charter can be found in the Corporate Governance section of our website at www.gladstonecapital.com.
 The Ethics Committee also considers nominations from stockholders pursuant to our bylaws given that such nomination is received in accordance to the procedure for submitting nominations or proposals before an annual or special meeting of our stockholders, which we refer to as the stockholder notice procedure.
-For additional information on stockholder notice Provisions for Stockholder Proposals3 below.
+For additional information on stockholder notice procedure, see "Certain Provisions of Maryland Law and of Our Charter and Bylaws-Advance Notice Provisions for Stockholder Nominations and Stockholder Proposals" below.